Malu202/tf-obj-detection-template/README.md

 ```

 ### Convert the annotations
-For this to work you need your csv file formatted like:
+For this to work you need your csv files formatted like:

 ```Csv
 filename,xmin,ymin,xmax,ymax,class